 A Smart Approach to a Brighter Future

-The Skills to Achieve More in School and Beyond
+Achieve More from Grade 4 to High School Graduation and Beyond

-Here's What Your Child Will Learn:
+Your Child Will Learn:

-- Tactics for better communication, including active listening.
+- Communications skills, including active listening.

 - How to apply to college and prepare for job interviews, including resume and cover letter writing tips.